Subscribe: Posts | Comments

 Figure 6

-In Figure 6, the password configured for Administrator is the password for the root account.
-The root account and this password are needed to configure the credentials for the ControlUp and IGEL Integration pack.
+In Figure 6, the password configured for the Administrator is the password for the root account.
+The root account and this password are needed to configure the ControlUp and IGEL Integration pack credentials.
 ControlUp requires SSH access into the device.
 You can also use PuTTY to SSH into the device for troubleshooting, Figure 7.

 Figure 7